 In fall of 2002 she had a fateful encounter with one of the greatest violins in the world, the Stradivarius "Duranti".

-In August, 2003 Mariko released her first CD from Toshiba EMI (now EMI Music Japan), "Cantabile", and was recognized as a special album in "Record Geijutsu" magazine October issue.
+In August, 2003 Mariko released her first CD from Toshiba EMI (now UNIVERSAL MUSIC), "Cantabile", and was recognized as a special album in "Record Geijutsu" magazine October issue.

 In 2004, Mariko's eldest brother, Hiroshi Senju's painting was displayed at the newly built 2nd Terminal at Tokyo International Airport.
 The background music that accompanied the display, "Four Seasons", was composed by brother, Akira Senju, and played by sister, Mariko Senju.
-The CD, "Senju Plays Senju", was later released by Toshiba EMI.
+The CD, "Senju Plays Senju", was later released by Toshiba EMI, at the time.

 In 2005, in celebration of the 30th anniversary of her debut, Mariko collaborated with the Berlin Chamber Orchestra to perform all across Japan and released the anniversary album "Bach: Violin Concert/ Concerto of Love".
 That same year Mariko played the music for the animation TV program, "Queen of Snow "(Andersen), on NHK which was also composed by her brother Akira Senju.